caoli5288/reload/README.md

 - /every
   - This command schedule command to run at everyday(s)'s given clock.
   - Syntax like "/every 12:00 say hello".
+- /atq
+  - This command manage all scheduled task.
 - /shutdown
   - Kick all player(s) to other hub defined in `config.yml` and stop the server.
 - /halt